sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-ie-internetexplorer-installedbrowserextensions-addonguiditem-addonguid.md

 # AddonGuid

-`AddonGuid` specifies a GUID for an Internet Explorer® Browser Extension.
+`AddonGuid` specifies a GUID for an Internet Explorer Browser Extension.

 Browser Extensions are plug-in modules used to add functionality to Internet Explorer.
 Examples of Browser Extensions include shortcut menu extensions, toolbars, explorer bars, and Browser Help Objects.